Early-Exit Graph Neural Networks

 \subsection{Hyperparameters}

 For a fair comparison, the hyperparameter tuning process was done according to the hyperparameter set used by \citet{coognns}.
 In the SAS-GNN experiments, we choose $\tau$ among $\{0.1, 0.5, 1\}$.
 While in the experiments with EEGNNs, we do not need to tune $\tau$ because it is adaptive (see Algorithm \ref{alg:eegnn}), and we do not need to tune the number of layers parameter since we use a large and upper bound depth $L = 20$.
 In the case of EEGNN, we choose $f_c(\cdot)$ as a Mean-GNN \citep{GRL_book}.
 Similarly to \cite{coognns}, we test a contained number of layers $\{1, 2 ,3\}$, and then as hidden dimension we select $4$, $8$, $16$, $32$ or $64$.
 Then we also tune the value of the temperature $\nu_0$ between $0$ and 0.1. $f_{\nu}(\cdot)$, the network that learns the adaptive temperature $\nu$, adopts the design proposed in \citep{coognns}.
+In the ECHO benchmark, we performed the hyperparameter tuning based on the following hyperparameter ranges in Tables \ref{tab:eegnn_hyperparams}, \ref{tab:sasgnn_hyperparams}, \ref{tab:graff_hyperparams}, \ref{tab:apgcn_hyperparams}.
+There we also consider the best values per-dataset.

+In this case the exit and temperature networks, namely $f_c$ and $f_{\nu}$, were implemented using another SAS-GNN, so the overall parameter complexity can be simplified to $\mathcal{O}\!\left(m'^2 + m_f'^2\right) $.
 In the experiments concerning the LRGB datasets, $f_c$ and $f_{\nu}$ keep the same hyperparameter set as the heterophilic experiments.
 The main hyperparameter set is the same used in \cite{MPNN_good_lrgb}.
 In any experiment with SAS-GNN and EEGNN, we do not use any dropout or normalization layer within the message-passing updates, to follow the ODE interpretation and directly minimize the energy functional in Equation \eqref{eq:energy_functional}.
 We only use them in the feature encoder and in the final decoder.

 In the experiments with \texttt{Peptides-func} and \texttt{Peptides-struct}, we use two positional encoding techniques, which are typically approached in these settings.
 For \texttt{Peptides-func} we used RWSE \citep{RWSE}, while instead in \texttt{Peptides-struct}, we used LapPE \citep{LAP}.
 We used these according to the best hyperparameters used for graph convolutional methods in \cite{MPNN_good_lrgb}.
 We do not use positional encodings in \texttt{Pascal-VOC}.